Hi everyone

 Carpe Jugulum is the 23rd book in Terry Pratchett's wonderful, amazing Discworld series.

-I've had my copy for years, it's an older edition but I so love their covers.
+I've had my copy for years; it's an older edition but I so love their classic covers.

 This was my third time reading Carpe Jugulum.

 I adore the Nac Mac Feegle.
 They are a wondrous, hilarious and genius addition to The Discworld.
-And their interaction with the witches especially never ceases to make me laugh out loud.
+And their interactions with the witches never fail to make me laugh out loud.
+The way they barge into scenes, cause chaos, and steal every moment is pure Pratchett brilliance.

-Carpe Jugulum's plot is not my favourite; I find it to be a bit too slow.
+Carpe Jugulum's plot is not my favourite; I find the story to be a bit too slow at times.
+But I did enjoy rereading it, mostly for the characters and the humor.

 Happy reading.